cmcantalupo/geopm-legacy-branches/.github/ISSUE_TEMPLATE/change_python_add_methods.md

 ---
-name: Task - Add Python methods
+name: Change - Add Python methods
 about: Add new methods to an existing Python class
 title: 'Added [...] methods to [...]
 Python class'
 labels: task